I discover the amazing creations on Instagram... Felt immediately attracted and went deep on the research...

 Honestly considering the quality and all the factors such as UNIQUENESS, then I think these are really inexpensive and worth every penny!

 You can have a sneak peek at the complete process, I have created a playlist on You Tube...
-But don't go just yet, below some videos and the full interview!
+But don't go just yet, below the full interview!

 Besides having two different origins, Franc as a saddler and Hanz as a designer.
 They have both become entrepreneurs in a vast and rather complicated Industry, such as Luxury goods, specifically focus on accessories.